30 Things To Do In The Netherlands – Suggested By Locals

 You can buy beautiful Delft Blue pottery at the Royal Delft factory or several shops around the market square.

-27. Visit The Beach Resort Scheveningen
+27. Scheveningen Beach Resort Experience

-The Netherlands is known for its wide sandy beaches that cover its North Sea coast for over 500 km from south to north.
 There are more than 50 beach resorts in The Netherlands, but the oldest and most popular beach resort in The Netherlands is Scheveningen, now a neighborhood of The Hague.

 Scheveningen is the most popular beach resort in The Netherlands because it has more tourist facilities than any other.
 Its beautiful wide beach has a very long boulevard with visitor facilities.